 #5.
 First Aid

 While there are First Aid responders at all festivals it pays to bring some of your own essentials like antibacterial wipes, plasters, paracetamol for both children and adults.
 It can also be handy to pop a couple of hydration sachets in there too, you just never know.

 Food at festivals can be quite expensive especially if you have a large family.
 Be prepared and pick up some non-perishable items before you go.
 Having little snacks handy will also help reduce the whining treat demands throughout the day.

 #7.
 What to Wear

-Prepare for all weathers especially on the Emerald Isle.
-Wellies, raincoats, ponchos and suncream.
+Prepare for all weathers: wellies, raincoats, hoodies, ponchos and suncream.
 You can never be too prepared.